R-kill-9/HTB-Notes/Hacking Wifi/EvilTrust.md

 This is a tool created by [s4vitar](https://github.com/s4vitar) with the aim of deploying an automated Rogue AP.
 Using it, you can capture the credentials of the victims that connect to your fake Wifi.
-In my case, I could not capture **IOS** requests.

 Tool link: https://github.com/s4vitar/evilTrust